 A Guide to the Velocity Banking Strategy

-AUTHOR’S NOTE SEP 2024: Even with the recent interest rate decrease, Velocity Banking is becoming less popular because it depends on access to a Home Equity Line of Credit (HELOC) where the interest rate is usually variable – recently increasing but now decreasing.
-This article highlights potential issues with the Velocity Banking strategy even in a low interest rate environment.
+AUTHOR’S NOTE MARCH 2026: Velocity Banking is becoming less popular over the last five years because it depends on access to a Home Equity Line of Credit (HELOC) where the interest rate is usually variable.
+This article highlights potential issues with the Velocity Banking strategy even in a low-interest-rate environment.

 When you become a homeowner, you may hear about the velocity banking strategy.
 Some people will tell you it’s a great way to pay off your mortgage in 5–7 years while others may tell you velocity banking is a scam.
 In this article, we’ll discuss what the velocity banking strategy is, how it works, and how to determine if it’s a good fit for you.